Common Server Issues and How to Fix Them

 The Problem:

-DNS (Domain Name System) issues can prevent users from accessing your website, even if your server is running perfectly.
-Common problems include misconfigured DNS records or DNS server outages.
+DNS (Domain Name System) issues can prevent users from accessing your website, even if your server is running smoothly.
+Common DNS problems include misconfigured records, DNS propagation delays, or DNS server outages.

 How to Fix It:

-- Verify DNS Settings: Double-check your DNS records (A, CNAME, MX, etc.) to ensure they are correctly configured.
+- Check DNS Configuration: Verify that your DNS records (A, CNAME, MX, etc.) are correctly configured.

-- Use Reliable DNS Providers: Opt for reputable DNS providers like Cloudflare, Google DNS, or Amazon Route 53 for better reliability and performance.
+- Use Reliable DNS Providers: Opt for reputable DNS providers like Cloudflare or Google Public DNS to ensure reliability and speed.

 5. High Server Resource Usage